I have a soft spot for animals and learned why you shouldn't feed feral cats.

 2. Messy Grounds

 By now you've read my mention of poop, tall grass, and food cans enough to assume that I live at a dump.
 The issue is several people began to feed the cats and no one is returning to remove empty cans and containers.
-While our apartment does have a porter service, they have an entire map of land acres to deal with for 8 hours during the day.
+While our apartment does have a porter service, they have an entire map of land acres to deal with for eight hours during the day.
 Imagine how laborious it can be to try to service one overrun area properly?

-Daily, we can see glass salad bowls and other pricey belongings full of cat food and cooked leftovers as if someone has committed to feeding the feral squad at the expense of their hunger and dinnerware sets.
+Daily, we can see glass salad bowls and other pricey belongings full of cat food and cooked leftovers, as if someone has committed to feeding the feral squad at the expense of their own hunger and dinnerware sets.
 It doesn't take long for the whole property to start looking bad.
 The trash on the ground here is now beyond embarrassing for the high amount we pay in rent.

 3. Potential to Lose Your Own Cat